rysavy-ondrej/Netfox.NDX/Ndx.Tools.Export/RocksDbFormat.md

 * destinationAddress - the destination address of the flow
 * sourcePort - the source port or 0 for flows without this information
 * destinationPort - the destination port or 0 for flows that do not have this field
-* flowId - a flow identifier that mainly serves to distinguish between flows that shares the same key 5-tuple.
-Because flowId is also used to reference flow records it should be unique in the database.

 Flows.Key column family is mapping from flow id to flow key data:
 ```C
 family<flowId, flowKey> flows.key;
 ```

 ### Flows.Record
 This collection contains flow records that provide basic information on each flow.
 The fields in this collection are similar to netflow records.